PX4/PX4-user_guide/en/flight_controller/cubepilot_cube_orangeplus.md

 The firmware for Cube Orange+ and Cube Orange are not compatible.
 Due to a power feature of the STM32H757 it required [updates in NuttX](https://github.com/PX4/NuttX/pull/214) and therefore a new board config, bootloader, build target, etc.
 :::

+## Schematics

+Board schematics and other documentation can be found here: [The Cube Project](https://github.com/proficnc/The-Cube).

 ## Further Information/Documentation